The symptoms of lactose intolerance will usually occur within a few hours of consuming food or drink that contains lactose, such as dairy products.

-The severity of your symptoms and when you begin to experience them will depend on the amount of lactose that you have eaten or drunk.
+The severity of your symptoms and exactly when you begin to experience them will depend on the amount of lactose that you have consumed.

-The amount of lactose that it takes to start your symptoms will vary from person to person.
-For example, some people may still be able to drink a small glass of milk without triggering any symptoms, while others may not even be able to have milk in their tea.
+The amount of lactose that it takes to cause your symptoms will vary from person to person.
+For example, some people may still be able to drink a small glass of milk without triggering any symptoms, while others may not even be able to have milk in their tea or coffee.